dimitri-nicolo/calico/CONTRIBUTING_MANIFESTS.md

 ### Choosing between helm charts

-We've split Tigera Secure EE into two helm charts:
+We've split Calico Enterprise into two helm charts:

-- tigera-secure-ee-core
+- calico-enterprise-ee-core
-- tigera-secure-ee
+- calico-enterprise-ee

-By default, the helm plugin renders `tigera-secure-ee-core` (aka `calico`).
-To render the other chart, pass `tigera-secure-ee` as the first arg in the helm includer (before any `--execute`'s):
+By default, the helm plugin renders `calico-enterprise-ee-core` (aka `calico`).
+To render the other chart, pass `calico-enterprise-ee` as the first arg in the helm includer (before any `--execute`'s):

 ```
-{% helm tigera-secure-ee --execute templates/manager.yaml %}
+{% helm calico-enterprise-ee --execute templates/manager.yaml %}
 ping: pong
 {% endhelm %}
 ```